Notice of Health Information Privacy Practices

 Electronic Health Records

-Your health information may be recorded in an electronic medical record known as a shared electronic health record (“SeHR”) maintained for MaineHealth member hospitals, and for physicians and other health care providers associated with these hospitals.
+Your health information may be recorded in an electronic medical record known as a shared electronic health record maintained for MaineHealth member hospitals, and for physicians and other health care providers associated with these hospitals.
 The shared electronic health record will provide a single record reflecting your care by many different health care providers, and will be accessible by MaineHealth member organizations and associated physician and other health care provider practices or other providers who require access to this information.
 The shared electronic health record is intended to allow your caregivers quickly to obtain more comprehensive information about your care history and treatment.
+Your health information also may include a facial image of you which will be used for patient identification purposes within the MaineHealth system.

 Maine HealthInfoNet (HIN)